robert-will-brown/cv/README.md

 </p>

 This is my CV which I write in LaTeX and generate various end formats via an automated Github Action.
 Why?
 It looked fun and actually it's a handy way to make updating it low friction.
-Plus as its all automated so the thumbnail above always shows the latest version.
+Plus as its all automated so I can do "clever" stuff like ensuring the thumbnail above always shows the latest version.

 # How It Works
 If the TEX file `rb-cv.tex` is updated and pushed to the `main` branch, a github action is triggered.
 This action: